 The fair begins the last week of July and runs through the first week of August with the Livestock Auction being on the first Saturday in August.
 4-H, FFA, and Grange youth from throughout San Diego County enter competitions in market and breeding animal divisions, horse, dog, and llama shows, and home economics categories.
-The livestock auction is an opportunity to support our local youth and our college scholarship fund, as well as to obtain the very best homegrown veal, beef, pork, lamb, goat, chicken, and turkey that money can buy.
+The livestock auction is an opportunity to support our local youth and our college scholarship fund, as well as to obtain the very best homegrown beef, pork, lamb, goat, rabbit, chicken, and turkey that money can buy.

 The Ramona Junior Fair is organized and operated through 100% volunteer efforts.
 Leaders from the community and from participating 4-H, FFA and Grange Clubs come together to make this Fair possible.